junxit/us-congress-code/title-06/chapter-1/sec-321l.md

 # § 321l.
 Guidance and recommendations

-- **(a)** *In general* Consistent with their responsibilities and authorities under law, as of the day before August 3, 2007, the Administrator and the Assistant Secretary for Infrastructure Protection, in consultation with the private sector, may develop guidance or recommendations and identify best practices to assist or foster action by the private sector in—
+- **(a)** *In general* Consistent with their responsibilities and authorities under law, as of the day before August 3, 2007, the Administrator and the Director of Cybersecurity and Infrastructure Security, in consultation with the private sector, may develop guidance or recommendations and identify best practices to assist or foster action by the private sector in—
   - **(1)** identifying potential hazards and assessing risks and impacts;
   - **(2)** mitigating the impact of a wide variety of hazards, including weapons of mass destruction;
   - **(3)** managing necessary emergency preparedness and response resources;